the729/go-libra/README.md

 - ✓ Data models with all necessary cryptographic verification algorithms
   - ✓ Ledger state: signature-based consensus verification
   - ✓ Transaction info: ledger history accumulator proof
+  - ✓ Transaction list: ledger history accumulator proof on a range of transactions
+  - ✓ Transaction signature: ed25519 signature
   - ✓ Account state: sparse Merkle tree proof
+  - ✓ Events: event list hash based on Merkle tree accumulator
 - ✓ Query account states, including balance, sequence number, from the ledger, and do all necessary verifications
 - ✓ Mint LibraCoin through the 'official' faucet service
 - ✓ Peer to peer transfer LibraCoin, and wait for ledger inclusion
-- X Query transactions from the ledger
+- ✓ Query transactions from the ledger (without beautiful output)
 - X Use mnemonics to manage wallet and private keys
 - X Compile Move IR into bytecode